DevOfficial-Client/MiniFeather-Client/README.md

 Zoom provides a closer view while playing.

 - Zoom range: `1×` to `20×`
+- Default bind: `X`
-- Hold the configured keybind and use the mouse wheel to zoom
+- Hold the configured keybind and use the mouse wheel to change zoom
 - `Ctrl + Scroll` allows finer adjustments
-- Releasing the activation key immediately restores normal zoom
+- Releasing the activation key restores normal zoom
 - Displays the current zoom level while adjusting
 - Configurable keybind
 - Right-click the module to change or remove the bind

-The Zoom system works directly with the Miniblox camera projection.

 ---